How long does open bottle of red wine last

 After uncorking, a typical serving of this beverage remains enjoyable for approximately 3 to 5 days.
 Factors such as the wine’s tannin structure, acidity, and overall quality influence its longevity.

-Le Creuset Wine Pump and Stoppers Set
+Le Creuset Wine Pump & Stoppers Set

-Amazon price updated: July 26, 2025 7:59 pm
+Amazon price updated: November 14, 2025 1:05 am

 For best results, ensure the container is recapped tightly.
 Utilizing a vacuum pump can further extend freshness by reducing oxygen exposure.
 Storing in a cool, dark place enhances preservation.